Primary

 In 2024, SCILT has taken over the running of the Euroquiz competition, previously organised by the Scottish European Educational Trust (SEET).
 Euroquiz creates an enthusiasm for learning, developing pupils' ability to work in teams and communicate effectively, ultimately increasing their confidence and range of core skills.
 SCILT works alongside Local Authorities and schools by providing teachers with the guidance and resources to support the development of confident language learners.

-To register your school for Euroquiz 2025, please contact your Local Authority Euroquiz Coordinator.
+The registration for Eurqouiz 2026 Local Heats will open in October 2025.
+To register your school, please contact your Local Authority Euroquiz Coordinator.
 They are responsible for the registration process.
 If you don’t know contact details of your Coordinator, email SCILT at scilt@strath.ac.uk for assistance.

 For help preparing your team, you can also take a look at our Resources and Past questions dropdown sections for recommended teaching materials and sample questions.

-• 3 February to 28 March - Local Heats take place
+• February to March 2026 - local heats take place

 Why take part?